abelzhang115/abelzhang115/README.md

 On-demand /spot instances > oldest launch template /oldest launch configuration > next billing hour
 ![image](https://user-images.githubusercontent.com/85909185/132090470-4b60ee8c-3a61-40c8-ade2-3798be934b58.png)

+#### instance scale-in protection
+To control whether an Auto Scaling group can terminate a particular instance when scaling in, use instance scale-in protection.
+You can enable the instance scale-in protection setting on an Auto Scaling group or on an individual Auto Scaling instance.
+When the Auto Scaling group launches an instance, it inherits the instance scale-in protection setting of the Auto Scaling group.
+You can change the instance scale-in protection setting for an Auto Scaling group or an Auto Scaling instance at any time.
+If all instances in an Auto Scaling group are protected from termination during scale in, and a scale-in event occurs, its desired capacity is decremented.
+However, the Auto Scaling group can't terminate the required number of instances until their instance scale-in protection settings are disabled.
+Instance scale-in protection does not protect Auto Scaling instances from the following:
+* Manual termination through the Amazon EC2 console, the terminate-instances command, or the TerminateInstances action.
+To protect Auto Scaling instances from manual termination, enable Amazon EC2 termination protection.
+* Health check replacement if the instance fails health checks.
+For more information, see Health checks for Auto Scaling instances.
+To prevent Amazon EC2 Auto Scaling from terminating unhealthy instances, suspend the ReplaceUnhealthy process.
+* Spot Instance interruptions.
+A Spot Instance is terminated when capacity is no longer available or the Spot price exceeds your maximum price.

 ### Application Load Balancer ALB